bennetthamilton/CS444/projects/proj3/README.md

-# Title
+# Project 3: Producers and Consumers

 _[Title and Description]_

-_[A good approach to creating the README is to take a stab at it before coding, and then fix it up after coding.]_

-_[You may add additional sections to this file if applicable, e.g. `## Deploying` or any other information that a user might find instructive.]_
+Practice implementing the Producer and Consumer Model and semaphores.

+The producers will add "events" to a queue, and the consumers will remove them.
+(In this case, our "events" are just integers.)

+When the producers are done, the main thread should signal the consumers to exit.

+Each producer is its own thread.
+Each consumer is its own thread.

+All producers will have the same producer run function.
+All consumers will have the same consumer run function.

 ## Building

-_[How to build the program.
-VS Code part is optional.]_

 Command line:

 * `make` to build.
-An executable called `clife` will be produced.
+An executable called `pc` will be produced.
-* `make clean` to clean up all build products except the executable.
-* `make pristine` to clean up all build products entirely.

-VS Code:

-* The default build task runs `make`.

 ## Files

-_[List files here, even if you only have one.
-Headers are optional.]_

-* `main.c`: The main code to launch the game
+* `pc.c`: The main code to run the program
-* `life.c`: Code specific to Conway's Life
-* `display.c`: Code to related to display
-* `sysdetect.h`: Some macros for detecting system capabilities
+* `eventbuf.c`: Function for event buffer semaphore
+* `eventbuf.h`: Instructions for event buffer functions

 ## Data